CagriCatik/PCB-Design-with-KiCad/webpage/docs/02_kicad/04_paths-libraries.md

 ### 4. **Path Substitutions**
 KiCad also supports **path substitutions**, which are useful when collaborating with others.
 For example, if team members store libraries in different locations, path substitutions can help ensure the project still works across all setups without manual path changes.

-## Conclusion

-Configuring paths in KiCad is an essential step in optimizing your PCB design workflow.
-Whether you are managing large libraries, working on multiple projects, or using external storage devices, understanding how KiCad uses environment variables will help you maintain an efficient design process.

 In the next section, we’ll explore how to **create new projects from scratch** and how to use **templates** to speed up the design process.
 This will ensure you can get started with your designs quickly, while maintaining a flexible and scalable project structure.